 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Migros, headquartered in Switzerland (CH), has set ambitious climate commitments to address its carbon emissions.
+Migros Group, headquartered in Switzerland, has set ambitious climate commitments to address its greenhouse gas emissions.
 Although specific emissions data for the most recent year is not available, the company has established significant reduction targets.
-Migros Group commits to reducing its absolute Scope 1 and 2 greenhouse gas (GHG) emissions by approximately 70.64% by 2030, using 2019 as the base year.
-Additionally, it aims to cut its absolute Scope 3 emissions from upstream transportation and distribution, as well as the use of sold goods and investments, by about 27.5% within the same timeframe.
-Notably, Migros also targets a 46.2% reduction in Scope 3 emissions related to the use of sold fossil fuels by 2030.
-In the long term, Migros has pledged to achieve net-zero GHG emissions across its entire value chain by 2050.
-This includes a further reduction of absolute Scope 1 and 2 emissions by 90% and Scope 3 emissions by 90% from the 2019 baseline.
-Furthermore, the company aims for 67% of its suppliers, based on emissions from purchased goods and services, to have science-based targets by 2026.
-These commitments are part of Migros's broader strategy to align with the Science Based Targets initiative (SBTi) and contribute to global efforts to limit warming to 1.5°C. The targets encompass biogenic emissions and removals from bioenergy feedstocks, reflecting a comprehensive approach to sustainability.
+Migros aims to achieve net-zero greenhouse gas emissions across its entire value chain by 2050.
+To support this goal, the company has committed to reducing absolute Scope 1 and 2 GHG emissions by approximately 70.64% by 2030, using 2019 as the base year.
+Furthermore, it plans to cut Scope 3 emissions from the use of sold products for fossil fuels by about 46.2% and from upstream transportation and distribution by approximately 27.5% within the same timeframe.
+For long-term targets, Migros has pledged to reduce absolute Scope 1, 2, and 3 emissions by 90% by 2050, again from a 2019 baseline.
+Additionally, the company is focused on ensuring that 67% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2026.
+Migros's commitments are aligned with the Science Based Targets initiative (SBTi) and reflect a strong dedication to sustainable practices and climate action within the retail sector.